antoniobytedev-vitis/vitis-workshop/course/2.pipeline/2.4 choosing where to pipeline/exercise/solution.md

 | **DSPs Used**                 |    0                    |         0                        |      0                              |
 | **BRAMs Used**                |     0                   |         0                        |       0                             |

-By using pipeline outside the loop it unrolls it completely increasing performance almost twenty fold, despite it only increasing resources by a factor of 5.